All Episodes

 You remember Obama laughing when a comedian wishes for me to die.

-You and this audience understand exactly as well as I do what we're dealing with, who we're dealing with, and I know that you're in this every bit, as deep and as committed as I am to it.
+You and this audience understand exactly as well as I do what we're dealing with, who we're dealing with, and I know that you're in this every bit as deep and as committed as I am to it.

-It's not an exaggeration, and it's not a cliche to say that I know you're in this with me.
+It's not an exaggeration, and it's not a cliché to say that I know you're in this with me.

 I don't feel like I'm in this alone.

-Might be stretch the imagination.
+Mighty stretch of the imagination.

-And then my family, radio broadcast partners.
+And then my family, all the radio broadcast partners, everything's cool.

-I I often say to myself, this is the league that I play in.
+I often say to myself, this is the league that I play in.

 And I know the rules.